Searching for the core variables in principal components analysis: Some simulated examples

 We first consider the population version, using the true covariance matrix, where the first two principal components explain $99.6\%$ of the total variance.

-As shown in Table \ref{theoretical results 1 var} on page ~\pageref{theoretical results 1 var} is clear that it is not enough to keep one variable since for the optimal value of the theoretical objective function the largest angle between the original and the blinding components is $80.96$.
+This example is outside of the theoretical framework stated in section 2 but this will not be a problem for the implemetation of our procedure.

+Clearly it is not adecuate to keep one variable because when the cardinality of $I$ is $1$, $\Sigma_{\mathbf{Y}^{I}}$ has only one positive eigenvalue and then we can not recover two principal components.

-It becomes clear that if we choose a subset $I$ of cardinal 2, one variable of each of the three groups will be a good solution.
-A bad solution should be to choose the 2 variables within the same group.
+If we choose a subset $I$ of cardinal 2, then $\Sigma_{\mathbf{Y}^{I}}$ has two positive eigenvalues of multiplicity one and then, we can recover two principal components.
+If we select one variable of each of the three groups will be a ``good'' solution.
+A ``bad'' solution should be to choose the 2 variables within the same group.

-In Table \ref{theoretical results 2 var} on page ~\pageref{theoretical results 2 var} we can see that $h(I)$ takes large values (larger than one) for the ```wrong choices" and small values (smaller than 0.001) for the ``correct choices".
-The Blinding Procedure is going to select a ``correct choice" since we obtain an angle smaller than two degrees.
+In Table \ref{theoretical results 2 var} on page ~\pageref{theoretical results 2 var} we can see that $h(I)$ takes large values (larger than one) for the ``bad" choices and small values (smaller than 0.001) for the ``good" choices.
+Moreover, for the ``good" choices, the largest angle between the original and the blinded components is less than two dergees in all cases.
+Then, the \textbf{BP} is going to select a ``good" choice.
 So our method performs perfectly well when the cardinal of $I$ is $2$.

 Next, we consider a more realistic situation and perform a small simulation, where we estimate the covariance matrix generating a sample of size 50 which we iterate 500 times.
-We perform the analysis considering the two first principal components, which explain more than the 99 percent of the variance.
+We perform the analysis considering the two first principal components, which explain more than the 99\% of the variance.

-We apply our procedure to select one variable for the first two principal components and we obtain angles larger than 20 degrees in more than 86 percent of the cases.
-Then we decided to select two variables and in only 4.8\% of the cases the larger angle is above 15 degrees and in 2.2\% of the cases larger than 20 degrees.
+We apply our procedure to select two variables for the first two principal components and in only 4.8\% of the cases the larger angle was above 15 degrees and in 2.2\% of the cases larger than 20 degrees.